-Used to track errors that occur with ad display, the error element contains a URI to a tracking resource.
-If the URI contains an [ERROR] macro, the video player must populate the macro with an error code as defined in section 2.3.6.
-If no specific error can be found, error 901 may be used to indicate a general VPAID error; however, every attempt should be made to provide an error code that maps to the error that occurred.
-The Error element is available for both the InLine or Wrapper elements.
+The <Error> element contains a URI that the player uses to notify the ad server when errors occur with ad playback.
+If the URI contains an [ERRORCODE] macro, the video player must populate the macro with an error code as defined in section 2.3.7.
+If no specific error can be found, error 900 may be used to indicate an undefined error; however, every attempt should be made to provide an error code that maps to the error that occurred.
+The <Error> element is available for both the InLine or Wrapper elements.

 Required No

 Parent InLine or Wrapper

 Bounded 0+

-Content A URI to a tracking resource for an error that occurs in the inline ad.
+Content A URI to a tracking resource to be used when an error in ad playback occurs.